VSpaceCode/vscode-which-key/README.md

 #### when

-Since VSCode doesn't allow reading of the context, which is the condition used in the `when` in shortcuts, you will need to you will need to set up a shortcut to evaluate that specific condition for every `when` condition used in conditional binding to get around until [vscode/#10471](https://github.com/microsoft/vscode/issues/10471) is implemented.
+Since VSCode doesn't allow reading of the context of a json field, we cannot read the condition used in the `when` in shortcuts.
+For this reason, you will need to repeat every `when` condition used in conditional bindings, at least until [vscode/#10471](https://github.com/microsoft/vscode/issues/10471) is implemented.

 For example, the following shortcut in `keybindings.json` will pass both `key` and `when` in the `args` to `which-key`.
 The outer `when` is the [condition clause](https://code.visualstudio.com/docs/getstarted/keybindings#_when-clause-contexts) for vscode to execute this key, and must contain `whichKeyVisible` which limits this shortcut to be only applicable when the which-key menu is visible.
-In this case, if a user press key `t` when which-key, sidebar and explorer viewlet is visible, it will execute `whichkey.triggerKey` command and send `which-key` the `args`, which contains the `key`, and `when`.
+In this case, if a user presses key `t` when which-key, sidebar and explorer viewlet are visible, it will execute `whichkey.triggerKey` command and send the `args` (`key` and `when`) to  `which-key`

 ```json
 {